schrockwell/bodyguard/README.md

 To promote reuse and DRY up repetitive configuration, `Bodyguard.Action` structs encapsulate authorized actions in a composable way.

+Within a context, `Bodyguard.Schema` provides a convention for querying user-accessible items.

 Please refer to [the complete documentation](https://hexdocs.pm/bodyguard/) for details beyond this README.

 Version 2.0 has an all-new API, so refer to [the `1.x` branch](https://github.com/schrockwell/bodyguard/tree/1.x) (still maintained!) if you are using versions prior to 2.0.